 At this point in the article, it would seem typical decisions are made from the evidence that has known information value or “language”….this is certainly NOT true!

 First, you may already anticipate the problem with this gut-based approach.
 If some of the evidence is held in our low language processing centers, how do we evaluate it to build our probability understanding?
-Good question!...As it is tough to evaluate a problem if your experience and learning provide little language!
+Good question!...As it is difficult to evaluate a problem if your experience and learning provide little language!
 This is where listening to your gut and seeking to build language comes into play.
-I call it “living in it”. [xii]
+I call it “living in it”. [xviii]

-sometimes, it may mean just going with it, doing your best, and adapting as you learn.
+Sometimes, it may mean just going with it, doing your best, and adapting as you learn.

 The next section discusses integrating our gut into the decision-making process and changing our minds.